8 Great Reasons Why Everyone Needs to Give Pauper Magic a Try

 A large proportion of Modern and Legacy staples are Pauper legal, and the power potential is truly astounding.
 Although its most powerful cards are now banned, the fact that Pauper could sustain a fully functional combo deck such as Storm in previous years proves the potential of this emerging format.

 So whether your style of play in Modern or Standard is controlling or aggressive, made up or intricate synergies or you prefer playing a solid curve, Pauper will provide you with the deck you’re looking for.

 Diversity of Decks – Tired of Playing Against the Same Old Decks?
 Then You’ll Want to Play Pauper Instead

 Before January of this year, Mono Blue Delver was a dominant force in the format, with the deck reaching 60% of the online meta at various stages in 2015.
-The banning of [Card]Cloud of Faeries[/Card] thankfully reduced the power level of the deck, and now the format is celebrating a plethora of successful archetypes.
+The banning of [c]Cloud of Faeries[/c] thankfully reduced the power level of the deck, and now the format is celebrating a plethora of successful archetypes.

 From combo to control, tribal to full-on unadulterated aggro, Pauper is now a very fluid format and I truly hope that continues in its paper equivalent.
 And due to its low investment cost, you could be playing a different deck every week for next to nothing.
 Fantastic!